UA-SRC-data/srpdio/src/patterns/README.md

-This folder contains the YAML files that control how modules are built using DOSDP patterns.
+The subfolder dosdp_patterns contains the YAML files that control how modules are built using DOSDP patterns.

-It also contains the CSV input files and the output OWL files.
+The CSV input files are in src/patterns/data/default.

+The output OWL files are in src/ontology/modules.

+ACS5 patterns are handled separately in src/acs5-patterns

 SRPDIO uses the following pattern-based modules:
 - chemical concentration - the concentrations of chemicals in environmental substances that aren't plants (e.g., water, soil)